GraemeMalcolm/data-engineer-de/readme.md

 # Data Engineering stuff

-Just some stuff I'm experimenting with!
+Just some German stuff I'm experimenting with!

 German for testing!